René-Robert Cavelier, Sieur de La Salle: "Ohio" expedition

 The Seneca told La Salle of a great river, called the Ohio, which flowed into the sea, the "Vermilion Sea".
 He began to plan for expeditions to find a western passage to China.
 He sought and received permission from Governor Daniel Courcelle and Intendant Jean Talon to embark on the enterprise.
 He sold his interests in Lachine to finance the venture.

 La Salle left Lachine by the St. Lawrence on July 6, 1669, with a flotilla of nine canoes and 24 men, an unknown number of Seneca guides: himself and 14 hired men in four canoes, the two Sulpicians Dollier de Casson and Abbé René de Bréhan de Galinée with seven new recruits in three canoes, and two canoes of Natives.
 Having travelled up the St. Lawrence and across Lake Ontario for 35 days, they arrived at what is called today Irondequoit Bay on the southern shore of Lake Ontario at the mouth of Irondequoit Creek, a place now commemorated as La Salle's Landing.

 There they were greeted by a party of Natives, who escorted them starting the next day to a village some leagues distant, a journey of a few days.
 At the village, the Seneca vehemently attempted to dissuade the party from proceeding into the lands of their enemies, the Algonquins, telling of the dire fate awaiting them.
 The necessity of securing guides for the further part of the journey, and the refusal of the Seneca to provide them, delayed the expedition a month.
-A fortuitous capture by the Natives in the lands to the south of a Dutchman who spoke Iroquois well but French ill, and was to be burned at the stake for transgressions unknown, provided an opportunity to obtain a guide.
+A fortuitous capture by the Natives in the lands to the south of a Dutchman who spoke Iroquois well but French poorly, and was to be burned at the stake for transgressions unknown, provided an opportunity to obtain a guide.
 The Dutchman's freedom was purchased by the party in exchange for wampum.

 While at the Native village in September 1669, La Salle was seized with a violent fever and expressed the intention of returning to Ville Marie.

 At this juncture, he parted from his company and the narrative of the Jesuits, who continued on to upper Lake Erie.
-The missionaries continued on to the upper lakes, to the land of the Potawatomies.
 Other accounts have it that some of La Salle's men soon returned to New Holland or Ville Marie.